Great Cobar mine: Receivership and aftermath

-Operations during receivership (1915-1919)
+Operations during receivership (1915–1919)

 Reopening

-Following the outbreak of the First World War, vast quantities of copper were needed for brass bullet and shell cartridge casings.
-The price of copper rose in response to the demand, and the British Government sought to control supplies of the metal in its colonies and the Dominions.
+Following the outbreak of the First World War, vast quantities of copper were needed for brass casings of bullets and shell cartridges.
+The price of copper rose in response to the demand; the British Government sought to control supplies of the metal in its colonies and the Dominions.
 Reopening Great Cobar would not only have the potential for profitable operation by the receiver, but also had a patriotic dimension, supporting the war effort.

-Mr W. Pellew-Harvey—in the role of a consultant this time—visited the mine, and identified that £102,000 was needed to restart operations.
-A meeting of the debenture holders, in May 1915, carried a resolution authorising the receiver to take the necessary steps to reopen the Great Cobar operations.
-The receiver attempted to raise the full amount, at 6% interest, from the debentures holders, but only £62,000 was raised.
+Mr. W. Pellew-Harvey—in the role of a consultant this time—visited the mine and identified that £102,000 was needed to restart operations.
+A meeting of the debenture holders in May 1915 carried a resolution authorising the receiver to take the necessary steps to reopen the Great Cobar operations.
+The receiver attempted to raise the full amount, at 6% interest, from the debenture holders, but only £62,000 was raised.
 At the instigation of the local representative of the receiver, David Fell, the remaining £40,000 was allocated to the New South Wales Government, which agreed to similar terms as the participating debenture holders.
 At this lower level of capitalisation, it was estimated that the mine would provide a 23% return.

-With the finance in place, the receivers of the company, in early November 1915, gave instructions to recommence operation, with the plan to be smelting ore again by the beginning of February 1916.
+With the finance in place, the company's receivers, in early November 1915, gave instructions to recommence operations, with the plan to resume smelting ore again by the beginning of February 1916.
 The Great Cobar and Chesney mines had already been pumped out, then repairs to the Great Cobar's main shaft were made, and gradually operations restarted.
-The first blister copper was produced, in early February 1916.
-By mid-March 1916 a second furnace was in production and the plant was capable of producing around 12 tons of copper daily.
+The first blister copper was produced in early February 1916.
+By mid-March 1916, a second furnace was in production, and the plant was capable of producing around 12 tons of copper daily.

+In October 1916, the British Munitions Department agreed to buy the entire production of most of the larger Australian copper mines, including Great Cobar, for £120 per ton.

 High copper prices assisted the reopened Great Cobar, but none of the operation's earlier difficulties had been resolved.
-The imbalance of 'basic' and 'siliceous.' ore, in particular, became ever more acute.
-The mining was by then occurring at the lower levels of the mine, increasing the difficulties of bringing it to the surface.
-Neither had the issues with the workforce diminished.
+The imbalance of 'basic' and 'siliceous' ore, in particular, became ever more acute.
+By then, mining was occurring at the lower levels of the mine, making it more difficult to bring it to the surface.
+Neither had the workforce issues diminished.